pixiv/scalafix-pixiv-rule/README-en.md

 Raise a warning for `case class` definitions that inherit from `Exception`.

-The reason this is necessary is that the benefits of exception hierarchy and identity are lost when implemented as a `case class'.
+This is because implementing `case class` would compromise the benefits of exception hierarchy and uniqueness.

 ```scala
 /* rule = NonCaseException */